ndmitchell/hoogle/README.md

 # Integration

+## Command Line Version

+To invoke Hoogle type:

+    hoogle "[a] -> [b]"

+Note the quotes, otherwise you will redirect the output to the file [b].

+To ensure you have data files for the Hackage modules, you will first need to
+type:

+    hoogle data

+Which will download and build Hoogle databases.

 ## Chrome Integration

 **As a keyword search:** With a keyword search you can type `h map` directly into the location bar to perform a Hoogle search.
 Go to the [Hoogle website](http://haskell.org/hoogle/) in Chrome, right-click in the Hoogle search field and select "Add as a search engine...".
 Give it a keyword such as "h".